-- (c) Experience.
-Experience and knowledge has great influence on perception.
-Successful experience enhances and boosts the perceptive ability and lead to accuracy in perception of a person whereas failure erodes self-confidence.
-A young employee takes time to understand the object and situation.
-Experienced employees generally understand objects quickly and correctly.
-But, in contradictory situations, it is difficult to correct aged employees, whereas the young employees are easily moulded towards achieving the objectives of the organisation. - II.
-External Factors.
-The external factors, which influence the perception are ; size, intensity, frequency, status, etc. - (a) Size.
-The bigger the size of the perceived stimulus, the higher is the probability that it is perceived.
+- The external factors, which influence the perception are ; size, intensity, frequency, status, etc. - (a) Size.
+The bigger thesize of the perceived stimulus, the higher is the probability that it is perceived.
 Size attracts the attention of an individual.
 It establishes dominance and enhances perceptual selection.
 The maintenance staff may pay more attention to a big machine then to a small one, even though smaller one costs as much and in as important to be operation.
 In advertising, full page spread attracts more attention than a few lines in the classified sections. - (b) Intensity.
 Researches on human behaviour have revealed that the more intense the stimuli the higher attention and recognition in the perceptual process.
 A strong voiced Manager has more impact on supervisors and employees.
 It observed that managers use voice modulation to get attention of employees.
 Intensity attracts to increase the selective perception.
 Advertisers users intensity to gain customer's attraction.
 The intensity varies as per need of the organisation.
-The same type of intensity may not be useful for all the situations and objects. - (c) Frequency.
-Repeated external stimulus is more attention attracting than a single time.
+The same type of intensity may not be useful for all the situations and objects.

+- (c) Frequency.
+Repeatedexternal stimulus is more attention attracting than a single time.
 Managers send reminders regularly to reprimand the behaviour of erring employees.
 As advertises also repeat the advertisement to bring it to notice of customers. - (d) Status.
 Perception is also influenced by the status the perceiver.
 High status people can exert greater influence on perception of an employee than low status people. - (e) Contrast.
-Stimuli that contrast with the surrounding environment are more likely to be attention catching than the stimuli that blend in.
+Stimuli thatcontrast with the surrounding environment are more likely to be attention catching than the stimuli that blend in.